-“Brand Aware" is a column on the data-driven digital ad ecosystem from the marketer's point of view.
-It is written by Bob Arnold, Director of Digital and Social Media at Kellogg Company.
+“Brand Aware” explores the data-driven digital ad ecosystem from the marketer's point of view.